 I have a dear friend, Amanda, who is server in a local restaurant.
-College educated and in her early thirties, waitressing is a temporary path to paying the bills.
+College educated and in her early 30s, waitressing is a temporary path to paying the bills.
 She related the following incident, which upset and confused her.
 Waiting on a group of women in their late 50s, she asked the following question: Are you ladies ready to order?

 Secondly, we as women can’t afford not to work together.
 As the Me Too movement continues to demonstrate, women have great power in numbers and the momentum needs to keep growing.
 Across the world, inequality and violence towards women occurs constantly.
 Being part of instituting greater and permanent change can begin with the simple act of being polite and respectful to those who serve us.